 Section 73.3526(e)(11)(iii) (Children's Television: Programming Reports Folder) (TV Stations Only).
-FCC Form 398, which identifies children's programming aired during the past quarter that is responsive to educational and informational needs.
+The Children's Television Programming Report Form, which identifies children's programming aired during the past quarter that is responsive to educational and informational needs.

-Note: FCC Form 398 must be filed with the FCC and placed in the station's public inspection file on a quarterly basis, and identifies children's educational and informational programs aired to meet the station's obligations under the Children's Television Act of 1990.
+Note: The Children's Television Programming Report must be filed with the FCC on a quarterly basis, and identifies children's educational and informational programs aired to meet the station's obligations under the Children's Television Act of 1990.
 Licensees must periodically publicize the existence and location of these reports.
-Detailed information regarding the material needed to substantiate compliance is available in the Communications Practice Section's Children's Programming Documentation Advisory for Television Station Clients, which is published quarterly.
+Detailed information regarding the material needed to substantiate compliance is available in Pillsbury's Children's Programming Documentation Advisory for Television Station Clients, which is published guarterly.